Gene Guarilia

 Eugene Michael Guarilia (September 13, 1937 – November 20, 2016) was an American basketball player who played four seasons for the Boston Celtics of the National Basketball Association (NBA).
+He is historically the only NBA player with at least a three-year career to play on a championship team every season of his career.

+Career

+High school

 He attended Holy Rosary Grammar School and Duryea High School.
 Guarilia played freshman basketball for Potomac State College, a junior college in Keyser, West Virginia.
 He established a State Conference freshman record by scoring 595 points in 1953.